kg4ydw/noacli/Readme.md

 If qtail collects no output before the process exits, it will automatically close.

+A search box at the top of the window allows quickly finding text.
+Pressing enter in the box will repeat the current search.
+A counter in the qtail status bar keeps track of repeated searches and notifies if a search wraps to the start of the buffer.

+By default, qtail starts reading a file 1M from the end, and only remembers the most recent 10000 lines.
+This is to preserve performance and memory, but can be adjusted in settings.
+Setting either of these numbers to 0 allows infinite data kept.
+(Use at your own risk!)

 # small output #
 The small output dock window will collect output from commands that output a small amount of text or no text and then exit quickly.
 But